jpw-erigo/CT_dotNET/README.md

 Class documentation is available at https://jpw-erigo.github.io/CT_dotNET/class_c_t__dot_n_e_t_1_1_c_t__dot_n_e_t.html

-Some notes on using this library:
+Notes on using this library:

 * An array of channel names is given to the class constructor.
-The same number of entries must be supplied in the data array given to method putData(); there should be a one-to-one correspondance between the channel name index and the index in the data array.
+A corresponding data array must be given to each putData() call.
+For example, if channel “foo.csv” is at index=3 in the channel name array given to the constructor, then data for channel “foo.csv” must be at index=3 in the data array given to putData().
+The same number of entries must be supplied in the channel name array as in the data arrays.

 * Only double-precision floating point data is currently supported.

-* Timestamps are automatically supplied; they can either be in milliseconds or seconds, as specified by the boolean argument to the constructor.
+* Timestamps are automatically supplied; they can either be in milliseconds or seconds, as specified by a boolean argument to the constructor.

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.